svanderburg/dysnomia/README.md

 to generate an `init.d` script for Ubuntu 12.04 LTS.

-If none of the operating system's service manager can be used, Dysnomia can also activate and deactive service directly.
+If none of the operating system's service manager can be used, Dysnomia can also activate and deactivate services directly.
 To accomplish this use the `direct` template option.

 To support other kinds of Linux distributions, you need to adapt these templates